 A new article in the Journal of Studies on Alcohol and Drugs tells us what happened to three people who accidentally took massive doses of LSD.
 A woman took 550 times the normal LSD dose.
 That’s 55,000 micrograms!
 The typical recreational dose is 100 micrograms.
 Not only did they live to tell the tale, amazingly, but all the cases also present just how nontoxic LSD.
 The experience even had positive outcomes in their lives.

 Three Cases of Accidental LSD Overdose

-Mark Haden, one of the authors and Director of MAPS Canada, told New Atlas that “What we do know is that people can take thousands of times the normal dose [of LSD].
+Mark Haden, Director of MAPS Canada and author of the article, told New Atlas that “What we do know is that people can take thousands of times the normal dose [of LSD].
 There is evidence of that, and you can’t take a thousand times a dose of water.
 What’s a dose of water, maybe a glass?
 If you tried to drink a thousand glasses of water it would kill you.”

 Case Report 1: Bipolar Disorder

 In the case of “AV,” prior to her accidental overdose, she was a 15-year-old female suffering with severe mental health issues, including bi-polar disorder.
 After her LSD trip, she awoke at the hospital to her father coming into the room. ““It’s over,” AV said.

 She was not referring to the LSD trip but rather her bi-polar disorder.
 After that, her mental illness symptoms more or less disappeared.
 Her psychiatrist at the end of her case noted that “her insight and self-awareness was quite remarkable.”
 She was also able to successfully get off her lithium medication.
 AV reported that she was free from all mental illness symptoms for the next 13 years.

 Case Report II: LSD Did Not Damage a Fetus